 Van Gogh’s artworks now sell for millions of dollars at auctions and private sales around the world.
 Portrait of Doctor Gachet brought one of the highest prices ever paid for a painting.
 Ensuring it remained in private hands, Siegfried Kramarsky, a German-born New York philanthropist and owner of the Lisser & Rosenkrantz Bank, sold it to Japanese businessman Ryoei Saito on 15 May 1990 for US $82.5 million.

-Select artists and collectives are invited to create a 5-minute piece showcasing original digital art.
+Select artists and collectives are invited to create a short piece showcasing original digital art.
 Each piece will be rewarded financially and given a truly unique exposure opportunity.
-The four inaugural featurettes to accompany the Van Gogh experience at THE LUME Melbourne are detailed below:
+The three inaugural featurettes to accompany the Van Gogh experience at THE LUME Melbourne are detailed below:

 MARK PATCH | EXHIBITION ARTIST